jaipack17/write-ups/Verlet Integration/README.md

 <hr/>

 # How I made the Ragdoll
-I made this post to explain to you all, how I made the ragdoll I showcased towards the beginning of the tutorial along with the fundamentals of Verlet Integration.
+I made this article to explain to you all, how I made the ragdoll I showcased towards the beginning of the tutorial along with the fundamentals of Verlet Integration.
 So far, you must have got the gist of how magical Verlet Integration can be.

 Making a ragdoll was fairly simple.
 I used the same Points and Segments I used to make the box above!
 But with just a few more points and segments to make it look like a Human Ragdoll!